Eacred/eacrdata/README.md

 - 2 GB RAM
 - HDD with 4GB free space

-### ecrdata and PostgreSQL on same host
+### eacrdata and PostgreSQL on same host

-These specifications assume ecrdata and postgres are running on the same machine.
+These specifications assume eacrdata and postgres are running on the same machine.

 Minimum: